 As many of our customers are using our molds in production settings we wanted to give a more in-depth dive at caring for you molds to get the longest life possible.
 The life of your mold is very dependent on variables outside of our control.
 This includes the mix used, how it is cleaned, curing times and frequency.
 We do have a few suggestions to help you from best practices to incorporate into your process to get the longest life from your mold.

-• Hand wash your plastic frames, they are not dishwasher safe.
+- Hand wash your plastic frames and silicone molds with warm water, they are not dishwasher safe.

 A few additional thoughts based on your casting medium....